HACKERALERT/Picocrypt/README.md

 Yes, Picocrypt is secure against quantum computers.
 All of the cryptography used in Picocrypt works off of a private key, and private-key cryptography is considered to be resistant against all current and future developments, including quantum computers.

 # Acknowledgements
-A thank you from the bottom of my heart to the contributors on Open Collective:
+A thank you from the bottom of my heart to the significant contributors on Open Collective:
 <ul>
 	<li>donor39 (backer)</li>
 	<li>Pokabu (backer)</li>